 - sunflower seeds

 Reserve 1/3 cup of the beans for garnish.
 Put remaining beans in a food processor or blender.
 Add all remaining ingredients, and process until very smooth, for at least one minute, scraping the bowl with a rubber spatula a few times to help combine ingredients.
 The dip should be creamy.

-Taste and adjust for consistency, adding another tablespoon of water and/or a pinch of salt, if desired.
+Taste and adjust with a pinch of salt, if desired.
 Pulse until mixed.

 Serve with a platter of cut vegetables such as carrots, cucumbers, crackers and pita.

 - You can make this dish up to a day before serving.
 See instructions above.

 - For Top 8 Free options: To make gluten free: Replace 1:1 with a gluten free bread.
 To make dairy free- omit yogurt and replace with extra 1 tablespoon of water for a total of 3 tablespoons water.